geekabhishek/Nextjs-Starter-Template-With-Chakra-UI-Integration/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
-# blank-nextjs-template-with-chakra-ui-integration
-# directory-ui
-# directory-ui
+#Starter Next Js Template with Chakra UI Integration.

+This is blank or starter nextjs template integrated with Chakra UI.
+Feel free to use it to test and explore Chakra UI.